Chinese Dynasties Overthrown Because of a Woman

 1. Mo Xi (末喜)

-Equally as depraved, Mo Xi delighted her sovereign with her immorality and vileness.
-The royal couple’s most notorious “sin” was the construction of a huge lake of wine.
+Equally as depraved as Jie, if not more, Mo Xi delighted her sovereign with her immorality and vileness.
+According to legend, the royal couple’s most notorious “sin” was the construction of a huge lake of wine.
 When completed, thousands were forced to drink like animals from the lake.
 The sight of the intoxicated toppling into the lake then delighted Jie and Mo Xi endlessly.

 As for what ultimately happened to the evil couple, they were supposedly exiled after Shang Tang (of the Ancient Shang Dynasty) staged a successful uprising.
-Presumably, the duo died in great shame and suffering.
+Presumably, the duo died in great shame and suffering thereafter.

 2. Da Ji (妲己)